mayank543/CodeGenerator/README.md

 ## What else I could have done?

 1. I could have worked on a feature that lets you automatically switch to correct language based on the prompt.
-2. I could have added more smooth animations## What else I could have done?

-1. I could have worked on a feature that lets you automatically switch to correct language based on the prompt.
 2. I could have added more smooth animations depending on the user's preference.